Definitions

 Easement plans prepared by government and prescribed authorities

-Easement plans prepared by government and prescribed authorities should comply with the general requirements for easements.
-Exceptions will be for:
+Easement plans prepared by the government and prescribed authorities should comply with the general requirements for easements.
+Exceptions will be granted for:

-• 'Term Easement Plans', where the term of the easement does not exceed that of the lease, or
+- 'term easement plans', where the term of the easement does not exceed that of the lease (e.g. where the easement has been created for purposes relating to substation premises) or

 Plans prepared for these purposes must be signed by a registered surveyor.